joaquinllopez00/sst-starter-template/README.md

 ---

+_Note_:
-_Note: The Amazon Sumerian service has been deprecated #RIP.
+- The Amazon Sumerian service has been deprecated #RIP.
 The version of AWS Amplify currently in this template have been deprecated and you will need to upgrade the packages for this template to be fully functional.
-At some point in the future I will update this template (probably whenever I need it again), but for now plan for that upgrade._
+At some point in the future I will update this template (probably whenever I need it again), but for now plan for that upgrade at the very least.
+- SST has since introduced a LOT of cool things in newer versions, and I would strongly suggest only referring to this repo as a solid structure / starting point.

 ### Apps and Packages